technion046195/technion046195/content/lecture13/slides.md

 - Properties:
   <div class="fragment" style="color:#006992">

-  - Required amount of data is exponential in the dimension.
+  - Required amount of data that is exponential in the dimension.
 Good for low dimensions with a lot of data.
   - Slow runtime.

   </div>